OBsmith: LLM-Powered JavaScript Obfuscator Testing: Abstract

 \section{Abstract}

 JavaScript obfuscators are widely deployed to protect intellectual property and resist reverse engineering, yet their correctness has been largely overlooked compared to performance and resilience.
 Existing evaluations typically measure resistance to deobfuscation, leaving the critical question of whether obfuscators preserve program semantics unanswered.
 Incorrect transformations can silently alter functionality, compromise reliability, and erode security—undermining the very purpose of obfuscation.
 To address this gap, we present OBsmith, a novel framework to systematically test JavaScript obfuscators using large language models (LLMs).
 OBsmith leverages LLMs to generate program sketches—abstract templates capturing diverse language constructs, idioms, and corner cases—which are instantiated into executable programs and subjected to obfuscation under different configurations.
 Besides LLM-powered sketching, OBsmith also employs a second source: automatic extraction of skeletons from real programs.
 This extraction path enables more focused testing of project-specific features and lets developers inject domain knowledge into the resulting test cases.
-OBsmith uses two techniques to derive test oracles: \textit{(i)} differential testing, which treats the original program as ground truth and instruments control- and data-flow to detect semantic divergences, failures, or crashes; and \textit{(ii)} metamorphic testing, which applies semantics-preserving transformations to the original program and checks if obfuscation violates expected behavior.
+OBsmith uses two techniques to derive test oracles: \textit{(i)} reference-oriented equivalence testing, which takes the \emph{original program as reference oracle (ground truth)} and checks whether the obfuscated version preserves equivalent functionality, and \textit{(ii)} metamorphic testing, which applies semantics-preserving transformations to the original program and checks if obfuscation violates expected behavior.